Kunle123/perfectCV/README.md

 # PerfectCV

-A modern web application that helps job seekers optimize their resumes based on job descriptions using AI.
+A modern web application that helps job seekers optimise their resumes based on job descriptions using AI.

 ## Features